simoninireland/epydemic/doc/tutorial/run-at-scale.rst

 To run the epidemic, we need to provide the dynamics with the parameters that the disease model needs.
 The dynakics is actually an ``epyc`` experiment, so we provide the parameters as a dict.

-What parameters does the SIR model take?
-Looking at its documentation (:class:`SIR`) it takes three parameters with the following keys and meanings:

-* :attr:`SIR.P_INFECTED`: the probability of a node initially being infected

-* :attr:`SIR.P_INFECT`: the probability of an infected node infecting a neighbouring susceptible node

-* :attr:`SIR.P_REMOVE`: the probability of a node recovering

 We can build a dict giving values to these three parameters: